Education Is an Investment in Your Future

 The majority of college students, especially at the graduate level, need to seek financial aid to cover the cost of their tuition and related expenses.
-The federal government as well as private financial institutions offer loans to cover a lot, if not all, of the cost of your education that you can gradually pay back after you graduate.
+The federal government and private financial institutions offer loans to cover much, if not all, of the cost of your education, allowing you to gradually pay back the loan amount after you graduate.